dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/getting_started.md

 ## The Rookie Kit Files

 Below is a description of all folders in the rookie-kit.
-With links to further documentation You will do all your customizations in the "client_pygame" folder.
+With links to further documentation.
+You will do all your customizations in the "client_pygame" folder.

 ### client